The 20 Best Spinocerebellar Ataxia Type 4 Doctors in The United States

 Accepting New Patients

-Stefan Pulst is a Neurologist in Salt Lake City, Utah.
+Stefan Pulst is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Pulst is rated as an Elite provider by MediFind in the treatment of Spinocerebellar Ataxia Type 4.
-His top areas of expertise are Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, Spinocerebellar Ataxia Type 2, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Olivopontocerebellar Atrophy, Spinocerebellar Ataxia Type 2, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Pulst is board certified in American Board Of Psychiatry And Neurology.
 Dr. Pulst is currently accepting new patients.

 Learn about our expert tiers